cerner/fhir.cerner.com/content/millennium/r4/care-provision/care-plan.md

 * The [CarePlan.activity] element is not supported and will not be returned.
 This means that the [CarePlan.activity.detail.status] and [CarePlan.activity.detail.prohibited] modifier elements will not be returned.

 * The description of the CarePlan is included in the [CarePlan.text.div] element as ASCII text.

-* In R4 CareTeam is not a stand alone resource.
-It is a CarePlan with participants.
-A CareTeam will be returned only if a CareTeam specific category code is supplied.

-* A CareTeam participant ([CarePlan.participant]) may have a reference to a [contained] RelatedPerson.

 ### Authorization Types